paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-2-design.md

 Having gathered an understanding of what needed support and delivery, we had to identify where we were going to migrate to.

-AWS is our preferred Cloud Provider and platform as well as a key technical partner.
+AWS is our preferred Cloud Provider and platform, as well as a key technical partner.
 It was a natural choice to look at their services for our solution.
 From investigation, we found that [AWS CodeArtifact](https://aws.amazon.com/codeartifact/) was a decent fit for supporting npm, NuGet, Maven and Python (if required in the future), however, it was not a complete match for all our requirements.
 Favourably, [S3](https://aws.amazon.com/s3/) is an excellent fit for generic artefacts, and [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) is perfectly appropriate for Docker images (even leading us to correct misunderstandings between images and repositories internally!).

 We now had the artefact types we needed to support at a high level and where they were going to migrate to.